*** Beth ***

 "I think it was the children themselves that made the photos powerful.
 They had messages to say, after having survived the earthquake back in 2010, and trying to learn in that tiny, under-equipped school.
 They didn't even have toilets, not to mention pencils or paper," Beth said.
 She felt the blood rushing to her cheeks as she spoke.
 Those portraits were by far her best work, her most precious creations and she had no idea that Russell had ever noticed them.

 "I was with a good group, mostly guys and we had secure local contacts.
 So when Jerry asked me to go for a special edition on the renovated hotels, I said yes.
 My husb-my ex-husband who was my fiancé at the time said I shouldn't, but that was before....Well, at the time, I really wanted to go.
 What I wound up shooting the most pictures of were those gorgeous kids."

 "It's fortunate you didn't let your ex stop you," Russell stated.

 His eyes were staring into hers in a way she could only describe as overwhelming.
 As though he had let himself in and she had no choice but to give him a secret side of herself for him to hold.

 "I agree," she said.
-The air in the cabin was icy cold, but Beth was having a difficult time breathing, as though it were close and stuffy.
+The air in the cabin was icy cold, but Beth was having a difficult time breathing, as though it were stuffy.
 She pushed her shoulders back to ease the sudden tension there and open the airway to her lungs.
 The seats were so small that she could sense the heat from Russell's arm on her own, and she wondered how she would make it through the next eight hours to Honolulu.